-- Pertussis (aP), also known as "whooping cough", can cause uncontrollable, violent coughing which makes it hard to breathe, eat, or drink.
-Pertussis can be extremely serious in babies and young children, causing pneumonia, convulsions, brain damage, or death.
+- Pertussis (aP), also known as "whooping cough," can cause uncontrollable, violent coughing that makes it hard to breathe, eat, or drink.
+Pertussis can be extremely serious especially in babies and young children, causing pneumonia, convulsions, brain damage, or death.
 In teens and adults, it can cause weight loss, loss of bladder control, passing out, and rib fractures from severe coughing.

 DTaP is only for children younger than 7 years old.
 Different vaccines against tetanus, diphtheria, and pertussis (Tdap and Td) are available for older children, adolescents, and adults.

 It is recommended that children receive 5 doses of DTaP, usually at the following ages:

 - 6 months

 DTaP may be given as a stand-alone vaccine, or as part of a combination vaccine (a type of vaccine that combines more than one vaccine together into one shot).

 DTaP may be given at the same time as other vaccines.